Email marketing analytics and key performance indicators (KPIs) can be measured in many ways.

 1. Email Audience Trend

-As you gain subscribers, you also lose subscribers — this is a natural process.
+As you gain subscribers, you also lose subscribers.
+This is a natural process.
 Knowing that your audience is declining, and knowing this early, will help you prevent bigger revenue issues months down the line.
 It enables you to take actions, to understand why subscribers are leaving, and what you need to change.

 2. Active Audience Trend